How to Prepare for a Court Hearing: 8 Tips to Help Settle Your Nerves & Improve Your Chances of Winning

 #4 Dress For The Results You Want

 First impressions are important, and one of the best ways to make a good impression is to dress appropriately for your day in court.
-Dressing professionally and appearing well groomed is more important than you might think.
-Judges have total discretion over their courtroom; if you are not appropriately dressed, they will look upon you unfavorably.
+Dressing professionally and appearing well-groomed is more important than you might think.
+Judges have total discretion over their courtroom; if you are not appropriately dressed, they may look upon you unfavorably.

 It is also important to consider that the courthouse may be an old building with unreliable heating and air conditioning.
-Hence, it is wise to be prepared to look presentable with and without a jacket.
-Remove any jewelry that may be distracting or considered unfavorable, as well as avoid things like short skirts and too tall heels that may be considered unprofessional.
+It is wise to be prepared to look presentable with and without a jacket.
+Remove any jewelry that may be distracting or considered unfavorable, and avoid things that may be considered unprofessional.

 Get There Early